The Astronomers’ Garden (formerly the Upper Garden)

 In Flamsteed’s time, the garden was over twice its current size and mainly laid to lawn.
 It occupied the southern half of the Observatory site.

-Features in the garden included which can be seen in the adjacent plan include flower gardens (R), and a store for the 60-foot telescope tube of the mast telescope (V).
+Features in the garden which can be seen in the adjacent plan include flower gardens (R), and a store for the 60-foot telescope tube of the mast telescope (V).
 To the south of the main building (and demolished between 1847 and 1861), were two adjoining necessary houses or toilets (d,d).
 They were in the south-west corner, whilst in the south-east corner, a small detached building, aligned to the meridian, housed Flamsteed's main observing instruments.
 It contained the Quadrant House (M) and the Sextant House (O).
 Between the two buildings, there was a sundial (L).
 Immediately to its south and set below it into the retaining wall, there was a small Garden Room or potting shed (W).
 This opened directly out onto the park, but is also thought to have been connected to the vicinity of the basement of the main house by a subterranean passage.
 The mast telescope (P & Q) is last recorded in 1690 and had been removed by 1699.
 After its removal, there was less reason to keep a large expanse of lawn.
 The vegetable garden (S) to the west of Flamsteed House was later built on.

 Looking south over the garden c.1676.
 The mast of the Flamsteed's mast telescope divides the view vertically.
 The Quadrant House is on the left and the necessary houses on the right.
 Between them, a man stands looking at the sundial.
 Engraved by Francis Place after Robert Thacker. © Trustees of the British Museum